 San Bruno home prices are not only among the most expensive in California, but San Bruno real estate also consistently ranks among the most expensive in America.

-Unlike some cities, San Bruno isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in San Bruno are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Bruno is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Bruno is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in San Bruno who work in office and administrative support (16.34%), sales jobs (10.21%), and management occupations (8.85%).
+There are especially a lot of people living in San Bruno who work in office and administrative support (16.30%), sales jobs (10.07%), and management occupations (9.43%).

 Also of interest is that San Bruno has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in San Bruno is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.